 Martial law was declared by Governor Morgan and the US Army patrolled the streets.
 The entire of Southern West Virginia along the ridges and valleys of the rivers such as the Kanawha, Tug Fork and Big Sandy was in virtual revolt at the intimidatory tactics employed by the mine owners.

-Mother Jones, still employed by the UMWA under John L. Lewis, travelled around the counties of West Virginia during this period, but remained based, towards the north of the region in Charleston on the Kanawha River.
-She despised John L. Lewis the dictatorial leader of the UMWA so there was a lot of tensions within the union.
+Mother Jones, still employed by the UMWA under John L. Lewis, travelled around the counties of West Virginia during this period but remained based, towards the north of the region in Charleston on the Kanawha River.
+She despised John L. Lewis the dictatorial leader of the UMWA so there was a lot of tension within the union.

 Miners throughout West Virginia were incensed, thousands of armed miners gathered in Marmet, just south of Charleston in Kanawha County and decided to march on Mingo County and release their colleagues who had been jailed there.
 To get there, they would have to go through Logan County where Sherriff Chafin ruled with the aid of well-armed militias, hired guards and Baldwin Felts operatives.